ADAOcommunity/cardano-wallet-tx/etc/cardano-wallet-tx.api.md

 // @public (undocumented)
 export interface WalletApi {
-    // Warning: (ae-forgotten-export) The symbol "Experimental" needs to be exported by the entry point cardano-wallet-tx.d.ts
+    // Warning: (ae-forgotten-export) The symbol "Experimental" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     experimental: Experimental;